SporkDao/docs/docs/overview.md

 ## Decentralized VC Vesting: How it Works and What is the Opportunity?
 SPORK aims to highly reward and incentivise its holders.
-All token holders will receive dividends for each transaction fee, which has a fixed 12% fee on purchase and sales.
-10% of this fee is paid instantly to all holders, while 1% is collected in a bonus fund and paid out to our long term hodlers.
-Bonus weight ratio will be assessed based on period snapshots throughout the year.
-To top this off, as our VC ecosystem expands, so does your portfolio as holders of SPORK become investors and of all future on boarded projects.
+All token holders will receive dividends for each transaction fee, which has a fixed 5% fee on purchase and sales.
+1% of this fee is paid instantly to all holders, while 3% is collected in a bonus fund and paid out to our long term hodlers.
+Remaining 1% will be split between; 0.5% sent to reserve and 0.5% is burnt to create deflation.
+Bonus weight ratio will be assessed based on periodic snapshots throughout the year.
+To top this off, as our VC ecosystem expands, so does your portfolio as holders of SPORK become investors of all future on-boarded projects.

-Users can achieve higher project rewards through NFT SWAP, which can be leveraged to access our community tiers — each of which provides increasing benefits for our community.
-In order to access each membership tier, Sporks need to burn a fixed minimum number of SPORK tokens in their MetaMask wallet (to be determined prior to first project launch).
+Users can achieve higher project rewards through our NFT SWAP, which can be leveraged to access our community tiers — each of which provides increasing benefits for our members.
+In order to access each membership tier, Sporks need to burn a fixed minimum number of SPORK tokens (to be determined prior to first project launch) to mint the corresponding NFT they desire.
 Our current (NFT)token-permissioned membership groups are:

 Level | Requirement
 ------------- | -------------
-SPORK GANG  (Limited tier-1,000) | 1,800 SPORK - 1.8M possible SPORKS burnt
+SPORK UNION  (Limited tier-1,000) | 1,800 SPORK - 1.8M possible SPORKS burnt
 SPORKFIRE CLUB (Limited tier-500) | 9,000 SPORK - 4.5M possible SPORKS burnt
 ROUND TABLE OF SPORKS (Limited tier-100) | 18,000 SPORK - 1.8M possible SPORKS burnt
 SWHALE (Limited tier-10)  | 100,000 SPORK - 1M possible SPORKS burnt